Patellar Fracture in Children

 - Check the skin around the device every day.
 Apply lotion to any red or sore areas.

-- Ask your primary healthcare provider when your child can bathe.
+- Ask your child's healthcare provider when he or she can bathe.
 Do not get the device wet.
-Cover it with 2 plastic bags.
-Tape the bags above the device to prevent water from getting in.
-Help your child keep his knee out of the water as much as possible.
+Cover it with a plastic bag.
+Tape the bag above the device to prevent water from getting in.
+Help your child keep his or her knee out of the water as much as possible.

-- Tell your child not to push or lean on any part of the cast or splint because it may break.
+- Tell your child not to push or lean on any part of a cast or splint.

 - Do not let your child put any sharp or pointed objects inside the cast.